Tochi-Onwuasoanya/Image_Generator/README.md

 # Image_Generator
-This is a web application that provides an API for generating images using the StableDiffusion model from the Hugging Face library.
-Built using the FastAPI framework.
+A Python FastAPI application that generates images based on a user prompt using the StableDiffusionPipeline model from the Hugging Face library.
+Application has functionality for streaming and saving the generated images.

 ## Languages, Tools, and Technologies